babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 * Don't implement these rules at all

-Regardless of what we chose, we should still strive to reduce the tremendous amount of warnings our codebase currently has.
+Regardless of what we choose, we should still strive to reduce the tremendous amount of warnings our codebase currently has.